ghpipeline/pipeline/README.md

 We need a second file where we break down the basic schema of the table that we are doing transformations on.
 Here is the link to that file: [schema.yml](dbt/models/schema.yml)

+It is recommended to create a sources.yml file to have better organization around the differnt data sources that you might have for a dbt project.
+Here is the link to that file: [sources.yml](dbt/models/sources.yml)

 We will be needing a macro to bi-pass this.
 The file for this is here: [generate_schema_name.sql](dbt/macros/generate_schema_name.sql)